-My career journey started in 2008 as a software engineer in Bangalore (India) at a top global consulting firm.
-Life took an interesting turn when I won the British Council Scholarship in the year 2011 and took a plane to Manchester (UK) to pursue my Master's degree.
+My career journey started in 2008 as a software engineer in Bangalore (India) at a global consulting firm.
+Life took an interesting turn when I won the British Council Scholarship in the year 2011 and took a plane to Manchester (UK) to pursue my MBA degree.
 That one year at Manchester Business School was the most fruitful year of my life.
-I love academia and continuous learning, and would go back to University any given day, if I had a choice.
+I love academia and would go back to Uni in a heartbeat, if I had the choice :)

 Life after Manchester turned out to be even more exciting as I started my Product Management career in London in 2013.
 Armed with an engineering degree and a business degree, I found my true calling in the world of Product.
-In the next few years I rose through the ranks from Business Analyst to Product Manager to Head to Senior Director.
+In the next few years I rose through the ranks from Business Analyst to Product Manager to Head to Director and now a CPO.
 It has been a hectic ride, but extremely enjoyable.
-Along the way I changed jobs several times and got to experience several industries - IT, FMCG, Telecom, Media Production, Healthcare, Beauty, and Broadcast.
+Along the way I changed jobs several times and got to experience several industries - IT, FMCG, Telecom, Media, Healthcare, Wellness, and Education.
 It's a long list and brought along with it several opportunities and learnings.
-I have been fortunate enough to work with large multinationals, mid-sized firms, and innovative startups within my fast-paced career of 12 years (and counting).
-As I said above, it's been busy :)
+I have been fortunate enough to work with large multinationals, mid-sized firms, and innovative startups within my fast-paced career of 14+ years.

 I am a restless person and have always been this way since childhood.
 Knowledge and challenges excite me.
-I love to venture into the unknown and find my own way out.
-I have always been that kid who would never follow the rules but attempt their own way of solving problems.
-I also don't take No for an answer too easily.
+I love to venture into the unknown and find unconventional ways of doing things.
+I am a natural problem solver and a leader.
 Persistent, assertive, bold, yet approachable - that's probably the best way to describe me.

-I started my portfolio career in 2018 when I landed up my first Non-Executive Director (NED) role at the Middlesex Learning Trust.
-It's a multi-academy trust consisting of two 'outstanding' state secondary schools in North London.
-Very recently I have taken up another NED role with an AI start-up called Skein.
+I started my portfolio career in 2018 when I accepted my first Non-Executive Director (NED) role at the Middlesex Learning Trust.
+It's a multi-academy trust in North London.
+Since then I've taken up NED roles at The Open University (Business School) and a Wellness start-up called WellBe.

 My mentoring journey started in 2012 when I started helping/advising new students at Manchester Business School.
 I loved giving my time to causes that would benefit the students, and realised that I do possess lots of empathy and listening skills.
-I am a voracious reader - a Malcolm Gladwell addict!
-And I use some of that wisdom in my mentoring sessions.
-The key skill of a mentor is 'empathy'.
-Understanding human emotions is no mean feat.
-A good mentor is a guide as well as a critic.
+I am a voracious reader - a Malcolm Gladwell fan :) and I use some of that leaerning in my mentoring sessions.

-I became a mother in 2017.
-It was exciting yet daunting.
-I considered it to be a new venture and put my heart and soul into it.
-My baby is now a cheeky 2-year-old!
-Being a mother has definitely made me more resilient, smart, and empathetic.
-It is no less than doing an MBA all over again..
+I became a mum in 2017.
+It was an exciting yet daunting experience.
+My baby boy is now a cheeky 4-year-old!
+Being a mother has definitely made me more resilient, tenacious, and empathetic.
+It is no less than doing an MBA all over again...

-Motherhood taught me a lot, and I yearned for a support system around me.
+Motherhood can be quite a solitary experience.
+During the early days of becoming a mum, I desperately yearned for a support system around me.
 That's how The Career Mums Club was born.
-It is now a network of 1500 career mums in London who juggle their high-powered jobs with their demanding families.
-Being an immigrant, I don't have any family here, so our friends/community become our chosen families.
-It's a blessing!
+It is now a community of over 1600 career mums in London who juggle their high-powered jobs with their demanding families.

-If you're still reading About Me, I'd like to say that The Career Mentor is my little business venture to take my mentoring projects to the next level, give it some structure, and ensure that it remains affordable for all.
+If you're still reading this, I'd like to say that The Career Mentor is my little business venture to take my mentoring projects to the next level, give it some structure, and ensure that it remains affordable.

 My mentoring sessions are designed like an hour long 'Coffee Break'.
-I am happy to do it face-to-face or via phone or video conferencing.
+I am happy to do it face-to-face or phone or video.
 I shall not give you any frameworks; only tactical solutions to solve your problems.
-My focus is on the 'how' of things, rather than the what!
+My focus is on the 'how' of things, rather than the what.

 Rest assured, there'll be no judgements.
 Only a trusted sounding board :)

-P.S: As I am in full-time employment, the sessions would be held in the evenings or weekends.
+[P.S: As I am in full-time employment, the sessions would be held in the evenings or weekends only]